 We sell rods for fedges and other living

 is to purchase cuttings and harvest rods from your own

-two years from now you will have a yield of approximately
+10 cuttings, you will have a yield of approximately

 3-6 rods (per plant) of 6-10' in length, depending on

 the variety and the growing conditions.
 The following